SaharaScripters/FiveMCacheCleaner/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC) License](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).

 ## Disclaimer